 My thoughts developed into clouds floating across the landscape, the weather changing and the sun shining in between.
 Six ‘Superstitcher' nights at my studio later, clouds were forming, women were gathering and I had the idea to open the project up to my many Superstitcher ladies from around the world.

-The stitch-a-cloud project started when I was embroidering ‘the Cape of Empowerment’ for Pukka Tea.
-Fuelled by my experience in teaching creative empowerment around the world and my desire to connect with other creatives, I made a casual call out for contributions.
-The next thing I knew, I was posting small felt clouds and instructions to women as far as Australia.
+The stitch-a-cloud project started when I was embroidering ‘the Cape of Empowerment’ for Pukka fuelled by my experience in teaching creative empowerment around the world and my desire to connect with other creatives.
+I made a casual call out for contributions, the next thing I knew, I was posting small felt clouds and instructions to women world wide as far as Australia.
 Throughout the 900+ hours of making the Cape of Empowerment, embroidered felt clouds appeared through my letterbox, accompanied by heartfelt letters and photographs.
-One day, I received 26 envelopes with stamps from all over the world.
+One day, I received 26 envelopes that blocked my door as I tried to re-enter from the shops, there were colourful envelopes with stamps from all over the world.

 I invited women to embroider felt clouds with something to represent femininity and creativity.
 Clouds arrived from Venice, Belgium, Hong Kong and New Zealand.